 Over the past few weeks we have spoken to various Councillors from Lewisham.

 It is no secret that Springbank Road is in need of new amenities and that Hither Green could do with alternative social options.
 With that in mind, support has been very good.

 The Archibald Corbett Society.

 Emma and I were invited to the Archibald Corbett Society’s AGM to give a brief talk.
 If you are not aware of who Archibald Corbett was or his legacy, then I recommend that you have a look at this website.
 Archibald Corbett built the estate between 1885 and 1911.
 He was keen to promote healthy living and was a committed temperance reformer, therefore he insisted on an embargo on the sale of alcohol.

 With the knowledge that there has never been a pub on the estate, we felt it would be in the best interest for us to meet with the society and make our intentions clear.
-With that in mind the vote was unanimous to support the pub.

 Planning is laborious, hopefully next time there will be some more tangible news.

 88 Springbank Road has over 100 years of history and it shows.
 The earliest records I could find show it as a tobacconist, it has also been a cab office and more recently an investment broker.
 I would love to hear from anyone who has historic knowledge of 88 Springbank.
 I have spent many hours trawling through online copies of Kelly’s directory, but thus far it has revealed very little.
 In fact the earliest record i could find -1917- there was no listing at all.
 I can only guess that they had popped out for a pint of milk.